InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 ### Motivation

-[OME-Zarr] is a cloud-optimized bioimaging file format with international community support and broad adoption across neuoscience.
+[OME-Zarr] is a cloud-optimized bioimaging file format with international community support and broad adoption across neuroscience.
 The [current standard] supports large-scale bioimages with spatial metadata.
 The [coordinate transformations draft] provides a first-class for spatial-transformations in OME-Zarr, which is vitally important for neuroimaging and broader scientific imaging practices to enable:

 1. **Reproducibility and Consistency**: Supporting spatial transformations explicitly in a file format ensures that transformations are applied consistently across different platforms and applications.
 This [FAIR] capability is a cornerstone of scientific research, and having standardized formats and tools facilitates verification of results by independent researchers​​.

 2. **Integration with Analysis Workflows**: Having spatial transformations as a first-class citizen within file formats allows for seamless integration with various image analysis workflows.
 Registration transformations can be used in subsequent image analysis steps without requiring additional conversion.

 3. **Efficiency and Accuracy**: Storing transformations within the file format avoids the need for re-sampling each time the data is processed.
 This reduces sampling errors and preserves the accuracy of subsequent analyses.
-Standardization enables on-demand transformation, which is critical for the massive volumes collected by modern microscopy techniques.
+Standardization enables on-demand transformation, critical for the massive volumes collected by modern microscopy techniques.

 4. **Flexibility in Analysis**: A file format that natively supports spatial transformations allows researchers to apply, modify, or reverse transformations as needed for different analysis purposes.
 This flexibility is critical for tasks such as longitudinal studies, multi-modal imaging, and comparative analysis across different subjects or experimental conditions.